octimot/StoryToolkitAI/FEATURES.md

 ### Usage and billing

-To find out how many tokens you've used within the Assistant window, just type `[usage]` in the Assistant window and you'll get an estimate.
+To find out how many tokens you've used within the Assistant window, just type `/usage` (or `[usage]` in older versions) in the Assistant window and you'll get an estimate.

 The latest versions of the tool no longer includes pricing information for models since these fluctuate and its almost